AdobeDocs/analytics.en/help/implement/review/minor-review.md

 ## 2. Update your documentation

-Update your BRD and SDR with any variables you added/changed to accommodate the launch.
-(Don’t have documentation of your implementation?
-Export a list of variables and create your Business Requirement Document (BRD) or Solution Design Reference (SDR) using [this template](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/implementation/implementation-basics/creating-a-business-requirements-document.html?lang=en#implementation).
+Update your Business Requirement Document (BRD) and Solution Design Reference (SDR) with any variables you added/changed to accommodate the launch.

+Don’t have documentation of your implementation?
+Export a list of variables and create your BRD or SDR using [this template](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/implementation/implementation-basics/creating-a-business-requirements-document.html?lang=en#implementation).

 ## 3. Start with your top 5 KPIs